Da2software/space-invaders-like/README.md

 # space-invaders-like

-pygame project from scratch, this is a challenge focus on use my current skills, this doesn't use tutorials that are based on existing "space invaders" projects, just learning how to use pygame and work with that.
+This is a pygame project from scratch, doing this as a personal challenge to use my current skills.
+I also avoided existing "Space Invaders" tutorials, Instead, I focused solely on learning Pygame from the documentation or forums and exploring its functionality independently.
 <img height="600" src="./src/assets/gameplay.png" title="gameplay screenshoot" width="600"/>

 ### requirements